lucashuet93/durable-functions-producer-consumer/README.md

 ## Original Repository

 This repository is a fork of [durable-functions-producer-consumer](https://github.com/Azure-Samples/durable-functions-producer-consumer) Azure Sample.
+Refer to the Azure Sample repository for usage and deployment instructions.

-## Overview
+## Fork Changes Overview

 A few changes have been made to the Storage Queue producer code in the [Functions.cs](https://github.com/lucashuet93/durable-functions-producer-consumer/blob/master/Producer/StorageQueues/Functions.cs) file.